How Long does the National Interest Waiver Process Take?

 Hence the name ‘national interest waiver’ as a way of getting a green card employment based visa.

 In 1998, the government designated its first precedent decision discussing the standards governing national interest waiver requests.
-The case which was decided NYSDOT did make it quite difficult to get a National Interest Waiver for getting a green card employment based visa approved.

 The decision established stricter standards for obtaining national interest waivers than those applicable in the past.